The Cleaners (serial killers): Trial

 The investigation of the "Cleaners" criminal case ended in April 2017, after which the criminals were transferred to the Moscow City Court.
-Elena Lobacheva demanded that the jury convicted them, and this request was fulfilled.
+Elena Lobacheva demanded that the jury convict them, and this request was fulfilled.
 From late May to mid-June 2017, the prosecutor read out the evidence of the prosecution in court.
 Analyzing each episode, he showed the jury photos from the murders.
 At the first sessions, some jurors turned away from the photographs, but until the end of the process they had to see hundreds of photos.
 For the entirety of the trial, only Lobacheva's mother came to visit from any of the defendants' relatives.

-On June 21, 2017, the jury found all five defendants in the case guilty and undeserving of leniency.
-The exception was Narcissov, whom the board unanimously found guilty of attempted murder, but was divided on the issue of leniency—6 were in favor and 6 were against.
+On 21 June 2017, the jury found all five defendants in the case guilty and undeserving of leniency.
+The exception was Narcissov, whom the board unanimously found guilty of attempted murder, but was divided on the issue of leniency—6 were in favour and 6 were against.

 According to the accusation, Pavel Voitov committed 14 murders: five on his own, six with Lobacheva, five with Lobacheva only observing, two together with Karataev and Lobacheva, and two with Pavlov.
 Voitov and Narcissov committed an attempted murder.
 Pavlov, Karataev and Voitov also robbed two people, with one of the attacks resulting in Voitov killing the victim.

-About the criminals

-Two members of the gang, Lobacheva and Narcissov, lived in Moscow.
-Elena Lobacheva had grown up on the outskirts of Moscow near the Vykhno metro station, and after school she worked first as a courier, then as an assistant accountant.
-Before the murders she had had a suspended sentence for a series of thefts.
-Artur Narcissov worked in a warehouse, also as a courier.
-Vladislav Karataev was born and lived in Pavlovo, 70 kilometres away from Nizhny Novgorod, with his father raising him.
-He previously had resided in a psychiatric hospital and had taken medication.
-The youngest of the "Cleaners", Maxim Pavlov, who at the time of the crimes was only 16, lived in Rostov, Yaroslavl Oblast.